-The Touching Safety TM program is provided and required by the Archdiocese of Seattle, and is a part of our ongoing effort to help create and maintain a safe environment for children and to protect all children from sexual abuse.
-The program is taught by the religion teachers for all students in kindergarten through 8th grade.
+The Circle of Grace $^{TM}$ program is provided and required by the Archdiocese of Seattle, and is a part of our ongoing effort to help create and maintain a safe environment for children and to protect all children from sexual abuse.
+The program is taught by the religion teachers for all students in Prekindergarten through 8th grade.
 It focuses on developmentally appropriate safety rules, boundaries, recognizing risky adult behavior, and internet safety.
-The students are taught lessons in October and in March.
-This is a mandated program from the Archdiocese; however, if you would like to have your child opt out of the program you must sign the Touching Safety Opt Out Form TM, available from the classroom teacher.
+The students are taught lessons in October.
+This is a mandated program from the Archdiocese of Seattle.
+Parents requesting their children be opted out the program must submit a written request to the school prior to the start of the lessons.